Hardwick New Hall is an Elizabethan country house near

 history of the place before going inside to look around.
 There were

-people in each of the rooms so you could ask them any questions you might
+people in each room, so you could ask them any questions you might

 have.
 The hall was built between 1590 and 1597 for Bess of Hardwick; an interesting